-Key findings Action taken Leverage the Board's The Board focused on using its distinctive strengths, collaborative working style, diversity, experience and maturity to support management in the most collective experience effective way.
-People and culture The Board considered the importance of the focus on leadership role it plays in influencing and monitoring challenging, the Company's culture, in setting the standards of supporting and good behaviour that align with our values, and how to evolving this area. reinforce these formally in the board room and how to best support management to embed our values, beliefs and behaviours throughout the organisation.
+Key findings Action taken Leverage the Board's collective experience The Board focused on using its distinctive strengths collaborative working style, diversity, experience and maturity to support management in the most effective way.
+People and culture - focus on challenging, supporting and evolving this area.
+The Board considered the importance of the leadership role it plays in influencing and monitoring the Company's culture, in setting the standards of good behaviour that align with our values, and how to reinforce these formally in the board room and how to best support management to embed our values, beliefs and behaviours throughout the organisation.
+The Board was assisted in its discussions by the Interim Group Human Resources Director.